jrhcorp2023Git/Project00003/README.md

 | Eva Brown      | 150.00       |
 | David Miller   | 45.75        |

+Explanation:
+This query calculates the total purchase amount for each customer by summing all their transactions.
+It demonstrates the use of the SUM() function with GROUP BY to aggregate financial data, a common task in reporting and analytics.
+Recruiters will recognize this as a practical example of turning raw transaction records into meaningful business insights.

 📊 Query 2: Number of Transactions per Customer

 -- Number of transactions per customer